mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ```

 7) Test by using a browser to visit http://localhost:8000.

+:checkered_flag:**Take a screenshot showing the browser screen.
+This screenshot will show the browser displaying an HTML document.
+It will include your name.
+Name your screenshot Project1Part3.png.**

 ### Part 4: Build a web site using Node.js and Express